 OR A FAILURE OF THE LIBRARY TO OPERATE WITH ANY OTHER SOFTWARE), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-END OF TERMS AND CONDITIONS one line to give the library's name and an idea of what it does.
+END OF TERMS AND CONDITIONS How to Apply These Terms to Your New Libraries one line to give the library's name and an idea of what it does.